Liu Zhongde

 Liu Zhongde (刘忠德 (劉忠德, Liú Zhōngdé); 5 May 1933 – 25 May 2012) was a politician of People's Republic of China, he was a standing committee member of the 9th and 10th Chinese People's Political Consultative Conference, and a member of the 14th CCP Central Committee, he served as Minister of Culture from December 1992 to March 1998, as deputy head of the Propaganda Department of the Chinese Communist Party from June 1990 to 1998, as deputy secretary general of the State Council from May 1988 to 1990, and vice chairman of the Ministry of Education of the People's Republic of China from June 1985 to May 1988.

 Biography

 Liu was born in Ji'an County, Tonghua Province, Manchukuo in May 1933, he entered Harbin Institute of Technology in 1953, after graduation, he worked as a teacher in his alma mater, he was transferred to Southeast University in 1962.

 In June 1985, Liu served as vice chairman of the Ministry of Education of the People's Republic of China, then served as deputy secretary general of the State Council in 1988.
-In 1990, he worked as a deputy head of the Propaganda Department of the Chinese Communist Party until 1998.
+He worked as a deputy head of the Propaganda Department of the Chinese Communist Party from 1990 to until 1998.
 From 1992 to 1998, he served as Minister of Culture.

 Liu died in May 2012 in Beijing.